stringzzz/stringzzz/README.md

  I no doubt have a lot more to learn, but coding in either of those langauges does feel comfortable to me.

 - My ultimate goal with my degree is to combine all of my passions into one area of research and development, mostly based on cryptology.

+- Contact info:
+ Please send any questions, comments, or critiques about my software to the email below: groovemasterfunk4545@gmail.com
+ Constructive criticism is greatly appreciated!